glfw/glfw/docs/CONTRIBUTING.md

 ### Reporting a website bug

 If the bug is in the documentation (anything under `/docs/`) then please see the section above.
-Bugs in the rest of the site are reported to to the [website source repository](https://github.com/glfw/website/issues).
+Bugs in the rest of the site are reported to the [website source repository](https://github.com/glfw/website/issues).